Tahoma Sogenji monastery

 About Tahoma Zen Monastery

-Located just north of Seattle on Whidbey Island in Washington State, the Tahoma-san Sōgen-ji Zen Monastery is dedicated to bringing traditional Rinzai Zen to North America.
+Located just north of Seattle on Whidbey Island in Washington State (see map), the Tahoma-san Sōgen-ji Zen Monastery is dedicated to bringing traditional Rinzai Zen to North America.
 The monastery was founded by Taigen Shōdō Harada Rōshi, the abbot of Sōgen-ji, a Rinzai Zen training monastery in Okayama, Japan.
 For brevity, the monastery on Whidbey island can be referred to simply as “Tahoma Zen Monastery.”

 Harada Roshi was formally installed as Abbot of Tahoma Zen Monastery on September 14, 2011, although he continues his intensive teaching schedule at Sogenji and around the world.
-His disciples Daichi and Dairin were installed as Assistant Abbots.
+His disciples Daichi Roshi and Dairin Zenji were installed as Assistant Abbots at that time.

 Traditionally, Buddhist monasteries in Japan and China have been named after mountains.
 Keeping with this tradition, the name “Tahoma” was selected for the name of the monastery on Whidbey Island.
 Tahoma is the original, ancient name for Mt.
 Rainier which can be seen from a bluff near the Monastery land.
 Considered sacred for millennia, the mountain has deep and broad meaning in the Native American tradition, whose name Tahoma can be interpreted as “Having Unseen Powers” or “The Place Where Waters Begin.”